 So basically, it sounds a little bit like this.
 So, that’s kind of the main verse bar, which we’re going to get to the whole part, but I want to start right there.
-And let’s actually start with the riff because this is really just a riff that is kind of built around an F major chord, okay.
+And let’s actually start with the riff because this is really just a riff that is kind of built around an F major chord.
 So if you look at just the riff, it sounds like this.
-Now, most of the verses start with this D major chord, okay.
-So this is gonna lead us into the D major chord.
+Now, most of the verses start with this D major chord, so this is going to lead us into the D major chord.
 So we’re kind of learning it riff first and then backwards.
 But, it’s a really fun riff because it’s easy to play and it sounds cool.
-Makes it seem like you’re doing something more impressive than you actually are, which is really the hallmark of just a good, good riff.
-All right?
-So we got here, the third frap of the D string which is an octave F. This is an F note.
+Makes it seem like you’re doing something more impressive than you actually are, which is really the hallmark of just a good riff.
+So we got here, the 3rd fret of the D-string which is an octave F. This is an F note.

-Now if I were just gonna talk about it directionally.
+Now if I were going to talk about it directionally.
 Down, down, up, down.
 Down, down, up, down.
-So D kind of has it’s own it stop spot in the bar and C and G share a spot in the bar, right?
-One, two, three, four.
-One, two, three, four.
-One, two and three, four.
-One, two and three, four.
-One, two and three, four.
-One, two and three, four.
+So D kind of has it’s own it stop spot in the bar and C and G share a spot in the bar, 1-2-3-4, 1-2-3-4, 1-2- and 3-4, 1-2-3-4, 1-2 and 3-4, 1-2- and 3-4.
 Down, down, up, down, down.
 Down, down, up, down, down.
-However many variations you wanna add, that’s the main groove of the entire song, right?
+However many variations you wanna add, that’s the main groove of the entire song.
 Now you’ll notice when I’m doing it.
 You’ll see that I’m leaving the chord.
 My ring fingers staying here, but to by myself time.
 To get to that C and the G chord, you can actually just off in an open string set and then come down on the chord, it’s going to sound fine, right.
 So it’s always more important to be steady with your strumming hand, than arrive to chord on time with your fretting hand.
 Now again, they’re both important, but as long as you keep a steady strumming, if you’re just a little bit late.
 You can kind of make it work, right.
 So the timing is super important, but really, the entire verse is just D, to C, G. D, Cadd9 to G. D, to C to G. To the riff.

 Again so that’s a good portion of the song.
-From here we can go to the other portion song, which is an F. To a C. F, to C, to D. To G. D. G. F to C. F to C. Then back to D. With a little bit of a riff in there.
+From here we can go to the other portion song, which is an F. To a C, F to C, to D, to G, D, G, F to C, F to C, then back to D. With a little bit of a riff in there.
 So let’s talk about this.
 Now they’re evenly split, we have an F major chord.
-I’m not playing a bar chord, I’m just playing the middle four like this.
-Ring finger, third fret of the A string.
-Pinky third fret of the D string.
-Middle finger second fret of the G string.
-Index finger first fret of the B string.
-One, two and three, four and one and two, three four.
+I’m not playing a barre chord, I’m just playing the middle four like this.
+Ring finger, 3rd fret of the A- string.
+Pinky third fret of the D-string, middle finger 2nd fret of the G- string.
+Index finger 1st fret of the B-string.
+1-2 and 3-4- and 1 and 2, 3, 4.
 Down, down, up, down, down, up.
 Down, up, down, down, down, down, up.
-One, two and three, four.
+One, two, and three, four.
 And when I go to the C chord, I’m really keeping my pointer finger locked in now and then moving the other fingers just up a string.
-One string lower, right?
-One, two and three, four, to C. This sounds of giving you this C with a G root note.
+One string lower 1-2-3, and 4 to C. This sounds of giving you this C with a G root note.
 Kind of makes it that much more beefier, powerful, Raconteur style.
-One, two and three, four and one and two, three four.
+1-2 and 3-4 and 1 and 2-3-4.
 Down, down, up, down, down, up.
 Down, up, down, down.
 To a D. Now this really just a little bit different than just a D to a G. But you can totally play it like this if you want.
 One thing that sounds really cool kind and incorporates with the band is doing, is when you get to that G chord.
 Kind of doing that little bass line lock, where it’s like the third fret of the low E string, to the second fret of the A string, to the third fret of the A string.
 To lead you into the D chord again.

 Raconteurs is really an awesome band of very skilled musicians that have seen a lot of things.
 So this is really a great example of just kind of how a band will move together to connect these chords.
 Right? ♪ G, G, A ♪ ♪ B, C, D ♪ You could even go.
 Like that, which is really just going through the notes in the G major scale to get to D. ♪ G, G ♪ ♪ A, B, C, D ♪ You’ll notice that they do a lot of different things like this, where they connect chords together, but in a way that everybody is moving together as a unit, right?
 So you can do this while you’re strumming your chord.
 Lot of different ways to do it.
 I’m just really kind of focusing, while I’m inside this G. At the very least you’re getting the second fret of the A string to the third fret of the A string, to open.
 To that, walk it to the D chord, right?
 So we have an F to C. To an F to C and then the D chord.
 G to walk to deal D. Then we’ll go back to the F, to C. F to C, to a D chord.
 Then you go back to the verse chords.
 To the riff.
 Now there is one other part, the “What you gonna do now” part.
 Which is really just a lot these D majors.